ripienaar/choria-compose/README.md

 self configuring.

-The environment is provisioned with ED25519 keys, clients and servers do not have TLS certificates.
+The environment is provisioned with ED25519 keys, clients and servers do not have TLS certificates other than for opening listening ports where it is required.

 Requirements?
 =============